Designing for Experimentation

 Redesigning for Flexibility

 The redesign centered on one primary goal: give the business room to move.
-I embedded content slots at every touchpoint in the path to purchase — homepage, PLP, PDP, cart, and checkout.
-Where the old platform offered one fixed homepage layout, we now had fifteen configurable content areas.
-Teams now had the opportunity to add content, test promotions, and iterate with full autonomy — something that had never been possible before.
+I embedded flexible content areas at every key touchpoint in the user journey.
+Where the old platform offered one fixed layout, we now had fifteen configurable areas teams could update, test, and iterate on independently.
+Something that had never been possible before.
 Once the foundation was in place, the visual redesign followed.

-To support the new architecture, I also built the organization's first shared design system — giving the design team a consistent foundation to work from across all four brands
+To support the new foundation, I also built the organization's first shared design system, giving the design team a consistent starting point to work from across all four brands.

 Questioning a Legacy Assumption